saminaqazi123456/neighbor_connect/README.md

 ## Example-User

-For demonstration purposes, there is already a predefined user "barry" that is provided to show examples of user posts, with a predefined category/interest for "Pets" in the 92617 zip code.
+For demonstration purposes, there is already a predefined user "barry" that is provided to show examples of user posts, with a predefined category/interest for "Pets" in the 92617 zip code. <br>
-Username: barry
+Username: barry<br>
 Password: password

 ## Product-Spec